 All full-time faculty who teach at the equivalent of 15 hours and who have advising responsibilities as part of their contract are voting members of this body.
-The Director of Library Services, the Director of the IWRC, and the Director of FOCUS are considered full-time faculty members.
+The Director of Library Services and the Director of the IWRC are considered full-time faculty members.
 The voting membership has the right to grant voting privileges to others upon petition.
 Adjunct and part-time faculty members are encouraged to attend the regular meetings of the faculty.
 They have voice but are not considered voting members of this body.